-OS 5.5 Actively seek to acquire easements or fee interest in property - through land purchases, grants, proffers, and donations - that is suitable for protected open space, including existing open spaces, or where an environmental constraints analysis shows that by-right development would result in substantial community impacts.
+OS 5.5 Actively seek to acquire easements or fee interest in property - through land purchases, grants, proffers (when appropriate and consistent with applicable law),, and donations - that is suitable for protected open space, including existing open spaces, or where an environmental constraints analysis shows that by-right development would result in substantial community impacts.

-OS 5.6 Acquire easements as authorized by the Virginia Open Space Land Act.
+OS 5.6 Acquire open-space easements as authorized by the Virginia Open Space Land Act.